Account Balance – A prepaid amount that is associated with a customer’s account but not applied to an actual order.

-Administration – This is the area where your system administrator or senior managers create events, catalog items, and merchandise templates.
+Administration – The area where a system administrator or senior managers create events, catalog items, and merchandise templates.

-Buyer type- Buyer Type is a system policy group that defines the policies associated with a subset of customers and their relationship and how they interact with the organization.
+Buyer type – A system policy group that defines the policies associated with a subset of customers and their relationship and how they interact with the organization.
 Some common buyer types are Web/Retail, Web/Members, Web/group (direct), AMS/Boxoffice, AMS/Advanced, AMS/group (agent).
-As many types as necessary can be defined to meet the operational needs of the organization, however the best practice recommendation is to only setup the minimum number necessary.
-Every order booked in the system is associated with a buyer type which defines the rules and policies in effect for that particular customer for that particular interaction.
+As many types as necessary can be defined to meet the operational needs of the organization.
+However, the best practice recommendation is to setup only the minimum number of buyer types necessary.
+Every order booked in the system is associated with a buyer type, which defines the rules and policies in effect for that particular customer for that particular interaction.
 A buyer type must be selected by an agent in AMS (Agent Manages Sales System) before an order can be started.
 Web buyer types are defined by the link used to start an online sale.

-Corporate Organization – The administrative area and tools for setting up an organizations events and inventory.
+Corporate Organization – The administrative area denoted with a House Icon that contains tools for setting up an Organization's Events and Inventory.

 Customer Benefits – Event or Catalog item that is attached to a customer’s record and allows them to redeem the benefit using their username or email address.